grove-platform/OASprey/README.md

 ## Origin and Changes

-This package is forked from [OpenAPIValidators](https://github.com/openapi-library/OpenAPIValidators).
+This package is a hard fork from [OpenAPIValidators](https://github.com/openapi-library/OpenAPIValidators).
 We have:

 - Updated and removed dependencies to modern, supported tooling
 - Removed support for Chai and SuperAgent
+- Renamed the package to OASprey for ongoing maintenance
+- Renamed the `jestOpenAPI()` function to `loadSpec()`

 Otherwise, we have preserved the original functionality as-is.
 All credit to the folks who contributed to that package!